rsoo23/libft/README.md

 # 42core_libft

-Create your first function library.
+This is my first C library.
+Includes all the basic functions for future use in more advanced 42 projects.

 | Testers                                   | Result | Minor Problems               |
 |-------------------------------------------|--------|------------------------------|